John McLaren Park: Gleneagles Golf Course

 The 9-hole golf course was completed in 1961.
 It occupies 60 acre and is operated by a leaseholder.

 Herz Playground

 Herz Playground, near Coffman Pool in the southeastern corner of the park, was completed in 1965.

 Jerry Garcia Amphitheatre

-The San Francisco Recreation Department constructed a multi-purpose outdoor amphitheatre in the center of McLaren Park in 1970 and named it the McLaren Park Amphitheatre; In 2005, it was renamed the Jerry Garcia Amphitheater, after the member of the rock band Grateful Dead, who had grown up not far from the park, at 87 Harrington Street.
+The San Francisco Recreation Department constructed a multi-purpose outdoor amphitheatre in the center of McLaren Park in 1970 and named it the McLaren Park Amphitheatre; In 2005, it was renamed the Jerry Garcia Amphitheatre, after the member of the rock band the Grateful Dead, who had grown up not far from the park, at 87 Harrington Street.
 At the time, it had a capacity of 2000 seats.

 La Grande Tank

 La Grande Tank is a prominent blue 350000 gal water tank on the western edge of the park, visible from Interstate 280 and the Excelsior neighborhood.
 It was built in 1956 and stands 80 ft tall.
 During the seismic upgrades performed in 2006, money was set aside to improve what became the Philosopher's Way trail.